Spotlight on Stott Park Bobbin Mill

 Since 1941, when electricity was installed so that the bobbin mill could contribute to the war effort, Stott Park Bobbin Mill hasn't had to rely on water power to run the line shaft.
 But, we still have a boiler and the old steam engine.

-Nowadays we stoke it up on the first weekend of the month.
+Nowadays we stoke it up every bank holiday weekend.
 Tracy maintains these too.
 It was a very traditional apprenticeship - watching the fire for hours before being allowed to start stoking the boiler.
-Come along to one of the monthly Steam Weekends and find out more about this, and the other traditional processes that we use at the mill.Events at Stott Park
+Come along to one of the Steam Weekends and find out more about this, and the other traditional processes that we use at the mill.Events at Stott Park

 What makes Stott Park Bobbin Mill special?